StreetCatLove/hellostreetcat/divest.md

 * Use timers to remind chat to divest
 * Add a !divest command
 * Add a divest pannel in your description
-* Make sub emotes available to everyone
+* Make twitch sub emotes available to everyone
 * Plan a sunset date for your twitch content

 ![divest graphic](https://streetcatlove.github.io/hellostreetcat/assets/img/divest.png){: .mx-auto.d-block :}